SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

 6. You will be prompted to provide the file name of the certificate to be imported.
 This certificate should be located in the ``/sormas2sormas`` folder.
 Please provide the name including the extension.
 E.g ``mycert.crt``
 7. After providing the requested data, the certificate will be imported to the truststore.
-8. Next you will be prompted to provide the `URL` and the `user password` of the **REST** api the certificate belongs too.
+8. Next you will be prompted to provide the `URL` and the `user password` of the **REST** api the certificate belongs to.
     > The `user password` should be provided together with the certificate.
     It should be the same password that is requested while generating the certificate.
 9. The new server information will be added to the ``server-list.csv`` file, then you will be able to select the new server in the application to share data with it.
 10. You may now delete the ``.crt`` file.

 ### SORMAS to SORMAS Feature
-In the application the sharing feature will get enabled after the certificate is generated end at least one other certificate is imported.
+In the application the sharing feature will get enabled after the certificate is generated and at least one other certificate is imported.